 Given these factors, housing growth has been minimal in Inyo County in recent years.
 In order to facilitate development of affordable housing, the County currently enforces and encourages state law allowing for the placement of mobile homes on all residentially zoned lots and Accessory Dwelling Unit (ADU) development.
+The County has also adopted a short-term rental ordinance that does not allow for non-hosted rentals.
+This means that an owner or resident has to be on the property at all times during a short-term rental, which makes the short-term rental of a whole housing unit by an absentee owner a zoning violation.
 In addition, current County policy is designed to concentrate new growth within and contiguous to existing communities (e.g., Bishop, Big Pine, Independence, Lone Pine).
 This will ensure development of housing units in the places of greatest need and where infrastructure is readily available.